The Two-Color Ext Soergel Calculus: Introduction

 and that we have a very explicit description of the rank 2 projectors to the indecomposable summands $B_w$ given by the \textit{Jones-Wenzl} projectors.
 Unlike in \cite{DC} our proof relies on one of the main theorems in \cite{SC}, namely that double leaves form a right $R$ basis for hom spaces in the diagrammatic Hecke category. \end{itemize} \item \textbf{Appendices} \begin{itemize} \item In \cref{chainliftsection} we define chain lifts for morphisms in $\sbim(\hf, W)$.
-In \cref{appendixhomfly} we compute HOMFLY homology of the connect sum of two Hopf links.
+In \cref{appendixhomfly} we first compute HOMFLY homology for the connect sum of two Hopf links.
+Then we compute the HOMFLY homology for the negative torus link $T(3,-3)$.
 In \cref{gomisect} we show that the Poincare series for Hochschild homology of Soergel Bimodules agrees with Gomi's trace for $W=W_m$. \end{itemize}

 \end{itemize}